What is an accrual?

 Central Service Provider Accruals

 There are also other types of large accruals made during this process.
-Topside accruals are recorded by the Controller’s office during the year-end financial statement process.
+Controller's Office accruals are recorded by the Controller’s office during the year-end financial statement process.
 These accruals are generally calculated by reviewing significant payments made after year end and determining if the related expenses occurred in the current fiscal year or the next fiscal year.
-These accruals are booked “topside,” which means that departments and projects are not charged; rather these are charged to a special Controller’s office department.
+For these accruals, departments and projects are not charged; rather these are charged to a special Controller’s office department.
 These accruals are generally determined after the general ledger is deemed final for Information Warehouse reporting.

 Reversal of Accruals

-In the next fiscal year, the accruals for the prior fiscal year need to be reversed from the balance sheet.
+In the next fiscal year, the accruals for the prior fiscal year need to be reversed from the balance sheet so that expenses are not double counted when paid in the next fiscal year..
 Accruals are automatically reversed on the first day of the new fiscal year.
 Reversals of accruals are done automatically by the Prime system when the option is selected to automatically reverse the entry in the next accounting period (doing so assigns the same journal class number to the reversing entry as the original entry).